gersteinlab/rpgQTL/README.md

 - 'remove': The genes will be completely removed from calculation.
 - 'l_window': All SNPs within the cis-window defined by 'l_window' will be used.
 - 's_window': All SNPs within the cis-window defined by 's_window' will be used.
+`eGene_list` (list of str; default None):
+For `run_independent` only.
+When given, only independent eQTLs for this gene list will be calculated.
+By default, this is set to None, so that all genes filter by the FDR threshold are used.

-Other parameters are the same as those in the corresponding functions from `tensorqtl`.
+Other parameters in rpgQTL functions are the same as those in the corresponding functions from `tensorqtl`.
+Notice the rpgQTL only support for the basic cis-eQTL calculations, and thus some tensorQTL parameters are not supported (e.g. all parameters related to "interaction" from tensorqtl.cis.map_nominal are not supported in rpgQTL.run_nominal).